Felony Battery

 Penalties for Felony Battery in Florida

-Unless the court finds sufficient grounds for a downward departure sentence, the court is required to sentence a person convicted of Felony Battery to a minimum term of 19-36 months in prison.
+Unless the court finds sufficient grounds for a downward departure sentence, the court must sentence a person convicted of Felony Battery to a minimum term of 19-36 months in prison.
 The statutory maximum for felony battery is five years in Florida State Prison.

 Finding a Lawyer for Felony Battery in Hillsborough County, FL

-If you were charged with Felony Battery in Hillsborough County, FL, then contact an attorney at Sammis Law Firm.
-We represent clients for a variety of violence crimes charged under Florida law. including battery, felony battery, aggravated battery, battery on a pregnant female, and battery on a law enforcement officer.
+If you were charged with Felony Battery in Hillsborough County, FL, contact an attorney at Sammis Law Firm.
+We represent clients for various violent crimes charged under Florida law, including battery, felony battery, aggravated battery, battery on a pregnant female, and battery on a law enforcement officer.

 Violent battery crimes can include simple battery, felony battery, aggravated battery, battery on a pregnant female, and battery on a law enforcement officer.